Yusuffrih/FrihGAA/TESTING.md

 **Issue:** The above bug 6 did not actually fix the overall issue that was the real emails being sent to the users was not working.
 This bug had me stumped for a while and I couldn't understand why the emails were being sent in development but not in production.

 **Fix:** Once I figured out that the issue was to do with the setup of the real emial being sent out, the fix was again, as simple as locating a typo in the Heroku environment variables.
 This was causing the code to not be able to locate the value for the email host password.

+8.
+**Issue:** During development, I was creating a hover state for the navbar brand button in the top left hand corner.
+I thought I had this created and finished but later on, during testing I discovered that if I hovered over the button on the border, it would begin jumping between the two states.

+**Fix:** I opened up the [Dev Tools](https://developer.chrome.com/docs/devtools/) in the browser and took a look at the element's css attributes.
+I discovered that when creating the hover state, I put in a typo when creating the border attribute.
+This caused the border to not render and ultimately caused the issue outlined above.
+I fixed the typo and everything functioned as expected.